tweag/python-monorepo-example/content/blog/2022-10-05-python-monorepo-1.md

 For the past years, pip has undergone many important breaking changes, such as [PEP 660](https://peps.python.org/pep-0660/).
 To improve reproducibility, we pin the version of `pip` in a top-level `pip-requirements.txt` file, with the exact version of pip to use.

-`pip-requirements.txt`
 ```
 # Install a specific version of pip before installing any other package.
 pip==22.2.2
 ```

-It will be important to update pip to this version before installing anything else.
+It will be important to install `pip` with this exact version before installing anything else.

 ## Creating projects and libraries